rameshmobileapp/Clean-Architecture/README.md

 # Project Overview

+According to Android Documentation, Architecture Components are a set of Android libraries for structuring your app in a way that is robust, testable, and maintainable.

 This project aims to demonstrate the usage of Android Architecture Components and how this components can be used in an application with a MVVM architecture in Kotlin.

+# Let's explore Architecture Components

 #### Presentation/UI